kevoreilly/CAPEv2/docs/book/src/introduction/what.rst

 ===============
-What is Cuckoo?
+What is CAPE?
 ===============

-Cuckoo is an open source automated malware analysis system.
+CAPE is an open source automated malware analysis system.

 It's used to automatically run and analyze files and collect comprehensive analysis results that outline what the malware does while running inside an